 4.3 - Filter out any offers that have not been accepted

-Search for the Offer Accepted (Yes / No) dimension and add this as a filter to you report and set the filter to Offer accepted (Yes/No) is Yes.
-Also setup a filter for the known example Job no that had offers noted from step 1 and filter on this job number.
+Search for the Offer Accepted (Yes / No) dimension, add this as a filter to your report and set the filter to Offer accepted (Yes/No) is Yes.
+Also, set up a filter for the known example Job no that had offers noted from step 1 and filter on this job number.